What is pelvic inflammatory disease (PID)?

 - Painful sexual intercourse

 Having one of these signs or symptoms does not mean that you have PID.
 It could be a sign of another serious problem, such as appendicitis or ectopic pregnancy.
-You should contact your health care provider if you have any of these signs or symptoms.
+You should contact your gynecologist or other health care professional if you have any of these signs or symptoms.

 How is PID diagnosed?

-To learn if you have PID, your health care provider will start by asking about your medical history, including your sexual habits, birth control method, and symptoms.
+To learn if you have PID, your gynecologist or other health care professional will start by asking about your medical history, including your sexual habits, birth control method, and symptoms.
 If you have PID symptoms, you will need to have a pelvic exam.
 This exam can show if your reproductive organs are tender.
 A sample of fluid from your cervix will be taken and tested for gonorrhea and chlamydia.
 Blood tests may be done.

-Your health care provider may order other tests or procedures.
+Your gynecologist or other health care professional may order other tests or procedures.
 They can include ultrasonography, endometrial biopsy, and in some cases laparoscopy.

 How is PID treated?

-Pelvic inflammatory disease is treated first with antibiotics.
+PID is treated first with antibiotics.
 Antibiotics alone usually can get rid of the infection.
 Two or more antibiotics may be prescribed.
-They may need to be taken by mouth or by injection.
-Your health care provider may schedule a follow-up visit 2–3 days after treatment to check your progress.
+They can be given as pills, through a tube inserted in a vein (intravenous line), or by injection.
+A member of your health care team may schedule a follow-up visit 2–3 days after treatment to check your progress.
 Sometimes the symptoms go away before the infection is cured.
 If they do, you still should take all of the medicine for as long as it is prescribed.

 Some women may need to be treated in a hospital.
 Hospitalization may be recommended for women who